Favorite Georgia Places for Kids Who Love Things that GO

 Trucks

-Tellus Science Museum in Cartersville is known for the planetarium and fossil exhibits, but did you know they also have huge, and I mean HUGE, trucks on display outside the museum?
+Tellus Science Museum in Cartersville is known for its planetarium and fossil exhibits, but did you know they also have huge, and I mean HUGE, trucks on display outside the museum?
 These construction trucks are a kid’s dream.
-Inside the museum, the science in motion exhibit has historic cars, as well as spacecraft like an Apollo 1 capsule replica.
+Inside the museum, the Science in Motion exhibit has historic cars, as well as spacecraft like an Apollo 1 capsule replica.

 Boats

-An afternoon aboard Creole Adventures Lady Jane Shrimpin' Excursions shrimp boat is one of the coolest boat rides on the Georgia coast.
+An afternoon aboard the Lady Jane Shrimpin' Excursions shrimp boat is one of the coolest boat rides on the Georgia coast.
 Ride through Georgia salt marshes, and watch how the big fishing nets drop into the water to bring up nature's bounty.

 Motorcycles & ATVs